sydeast/vanillaJS-STquiz/README.md

 $ rails db:migration
 ```

-Now start your local server to access the site in your web browser
+Now start your local server to access the data from the api
 ```
 $ rails s
 ```